mike632t/x11-calc/README.md

 - `Jonakeys` for getting the simulators working on FreeBSD.

 - `Quozl` for helping with double buffering display changes.

+- 'Kjellc' for reasons that may not yet be obvious.

 <a id="problems"></a>
 ### Problem Reports <sup><sup>[Back to Top](#top)</sup></sup>